fbpx

 Possible Deposition

-Usually, the most work a patient will do for their lawsuit is provide a video deposition.
-The deposition is a record of the plaintiff’s testimony to be used as evidence in a trial.
-The recording allows patients to testify without being present in court.
+Usually, the most work the patient will do for the lawsuit is provide a video deposition, which is a recording of testimony to be used as evidence in a trial.
+The recording allows victims to testify without being present in court.
+It is usually similar to an interview, and is transcribed as written testimony along with video recording.

 settlement icon